Brad Weber: Career

+Weber had signed for three seasons with Stade Français, but his second season with the club was cut short due to a serious ankle injury that required surgery.
+Having not played at all during the first half of the 2025–26 season, Weber reached an agreement with Stade Français that allowed him to leave the club early, in December 2025, to take up an opportunity in Japan.

+On 18 December 2025, Japan Rugby League One club Mitsubishi Sagamihara DynaBoars announced that Weber would join the club.
+He played his first game for the side on 10 January 2026 in the round 4 game against Toshiba Brave Lupus.

 International career

 Weber was a member of the New Zealand Under 20 side that won the 2011 IRB Junior World Championship in Italy.
 He largely served as back up to TJ Perenara during the competition.

 Weber made his All Blacks debut against Samoa on 8 July 2015.

 On 2 October 2019, during the 2019 Rugby World Cup in Japan, Weber scored his first international try in a pool match against Canada.
 He scored a second in the same match.

+On 1 November 2025, Weber played for the Barbarians against the All Blacks XV.

 Personal life

 Weber is a New Zealander of Ngāti Porou descent and stated in an interview that he wants to be an inspiration to those who are of Māori descent, but who feel they do not look Māori, to seek out their origins (Whakapapa).